ruby-china/rails-guides/source/configuring.md

 * `config.log_formatter` defines the formatter of the Rails logger.
 This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all modes except production, where it defaults to `Logger::Formatter`.

 * `config.log_level` defines the verbosity of the Rails logger.
-This option defaults to `:debug` for all modes except production, where it defaults to `:info`.
+This option defaults to `:debug` for all environments.

 * `config.log_tags` accepts a list of methods that the `request` object responds to.
 This makes it easy to tag log lines with debug information like subdomain and request id - both very helpful in debugging multi-user production applications.